Business meetings and events have been around since there was business—seems like forever.

 Fun fact: many modern toasters surpass the computing power used to put a man on the moon.
 The smartphones, tablets and laptops we find commonplace are blisteringly fast, and technology evolves and grows more rapidly than we can keep up with.

 With technology as powerful and readily accessible as it is today, ignoring that power to benefit your in-person meeting is a missed opportunity.
 After all, 81% of internet and mobile audiences watched more live video in 2016 than in 2015, according to Livestream.
+This already-high percentage is expected to increase in 2018 and the years to come as more self-service vendors and platforms come into the market.

 Get larger results from your meeting or event by morphing it into a hybrid event—the happy balance of an in-person and digital meeting.
 According to Digitell, 30% of people who watch a live stream of an event will attend the same event in person the following year.
 That’s a win for your event today—with more people hearing your message—and an investment in your event the next time around.